delb-xml/test-corpus-ELTeC-fra-ext1/README.md

 * First published between 1821 and 1910.
 * Around 34 million words in total
 * Origin: Primarily from the CLiGS collection 'romandixneuf'
+* All files are valid against the ELTeC level-1 schema.

 ## Editors